Dro-g/EC-isHCR_ProbeDesign/README.md

 ## VII.
 The procedure of the Third_ver1.R program
 1. Make a table of necessary probe regions.
-Remove rows of the unnecessary probe regions from the information file (txt file) outputted in procedure 5, section V.
+Remove rows of the unnecessary probe regions from the information file (.txt) outputted in procedure 5, section V.
 2. Open Third_ver1.R.
 The R files for S45 or A161 hairpin DNA are available.
-3. Write the table file name with an absolute path in “RegionFile”.
+3. Write the table file name (.txt) with an absolute path in “RegionFile”.
 4. Run the entire program.
 5. The Probe table is output as a CSV file.